BestTimesToVisit.com Logo

 Overnight Buses (Flota)

-Cost:Varies widely, but expect $10-$30 USD for long-haul journeys (e.g., La Paz to Uyuni).
+Cost:Varies widely, but expect $15-$40 USD for a long-haul trip (e.g., La Paz to Sucre).

 Minibuses (Trufis)

-Ferries and Boats on Lake Titicaca
+Ferries and Lanchas on Lake Titicaca

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.